 The OMS Revitalization grant supports downtown revitalization efforts in communities participating in the Oregon Main Street Network.
 The purpose of the program is to:

-Acquire, rehabilitate, and construct buildings on properties in designated downtown areas statewide and;
+Acquire, rehabilitate, or construct buildings on properties in designated downtown areas statewide and;

 Facilitate community revitalization that will lead to private investment, job creation or retention, establishing or expanding viable businesses, or creating a stronger tax base.